ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

 By default, ROS 2 communication is not limited to localhost.
 ``ROS_LOCALHOST_ONLY`` environment variable allows you to limit ROS 2 communication to localhost only.
+This means your ROS 2 system, and its topics, services, and actions will not be visible to other computers on the local network.
+Using ``ROS_LOCALHOST_ONLY`` is helpful in certain settings, such as classrooms, where multiple robots may publish to the same topic causing strange behaviors.
 You can set the environment variable with the following command:

 .. tabs::